francoisGu/isha-soulace/README.md

 Run "php artisan migrate" to migrate other database tables.

 Run "php artisan db:seed" to seed the database.

+You can also run "php artisan db:seed --class=UserTableSeeder" to run specific seeder classes which are stored in "relationshipproject/app/databas/seeds/".

 If you need further help, you can refer to the links above for the web server solution you are using.